abdolence/circe-tagged-adt-codec-scala3/README.md

 The main objectives here are:
 - Avoid JSON type field in Scala case class definitions.
 It needs only for coding purposes here
-- Use any JSON type field values.
-They shouldn't be class names or anything
+- Configurable JSON type field values.
+They don't have to be class names or anything.
 - Avoid writing circe Encoder/Decoder manually
 - Check at the compile time JSON type field mappings and Scala case classes